{\Lambda}CDM is still not broken: empirical constraints on the star formation efficiency at z ~ 12-30: Acknowledgments

 We warmly thank the CCA galaxy formation group for helpful suggestions that improved the presentation of this work.
+We also thank the anonymous referee for the constructive comments that improved this work.
 The analysis in this work was carried out with \textsc{astropy} \citep{Robitaille2013, Price-Whelan2018}, \text{pandas} \citep{Reback2022}, \text{numpy} \citep{VanderWalt2011}, and \textsc{scipy} \citep{Virtanen2020}.
 We list here the roles and contributions of the authors according to the Contributor Roles Taxonomy (CRediT).\footnote{\url{https://credit.niso.org}} L. Y. Aaron Yung: conceptualization, data curation, formal analysis, visualization, methodology, and editing.
 Rachel S. Somerville: conceptualization, data curation, methodology, and writing original draft.
 Kartheik Iyer: formal analysis, methodology, and visualization.
 The \gureft\ simulation suite was run on the computing cluster managed by the Scientific Computing Core (SCC) of the Flatiron Institute.
 AY is supported by a Giacconi Fellowship from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract HST NAS5-26555 and JWST NAS5-03127.
 The Flatiron Institute is supported by the Simons Foundation.
 Support for KI was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51508 awarded by the Space Telescope Science Institute.
+This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope, obtained at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-03127.